 Dear Valued Customer,

-The Weinig Group offers a wide variety of woodworking machinery that is designed to give maximum benefit for processing wood products.
+Weinig and Holz-Her USA offer a wide variety of woodworking machinery that is designed to give maximum benefit for processing wood products.
 These systems include moulders, grinders, feeders, optimizing saws, infeed systems, outfeed systems along with material handling systems.
 As safe use of all of our machinery is of utmost importance to us, we have included herein information pertaining to the safe operation of this equipment, which we strongly suggest you review with all of the supervisors, operators, and other personnel that may be working with, at, or near these types of equipment.